Bricklayer Accident & Workers Compensation Lawyer

-According to OSHA, statistics for the year 2015 revealed numerous fatalities occurring on the job involving brick and block layers.
-On September 21, 2015, a worker was “struck and killed by a hydraulic arm" at the construction site.
+According to OSHA, statistics for 2015 revealed numerous fatalities occurring on the job involving brick and block layers.
+On September 21, 2015, a construction worker was “struck and killed by a hydraulic arm" at the construction site.

 Construction Workers Safety and Health Training

 The state of Illinois and OSHA mandates that every bricklayer receive safety and health training when first beginning the job and periodically throughout the year.
-The training should include a discussion on:

 - Safety measures involving working at heights

-- The proper way to use hand and electrical tools,
+- The proper way to use hand and electrical tools

-- Hygiene and health methods to prevent dermatitis and other skin conditions associated with exposure to chemicals and cement-based materials,
+- Hygiene and health methods to prevent dermatitis and other skin conditions associated with exposure to chemicals and cement-based materials

-- The proper use of scaffolding, ladders and mobile towers (lifts),
+- The proper use of scaffolding, ladders, and mobile towers (lifts)

-- The dangers of cartridge tools and abrasive grinding wheels,
+- The dangers of cartridge tools and abrasive grinding wheels

 - Safety measures around forklifts and other heavy equipment

 There are certain steps that the bricklayer should take to minimize any potential harm to their health.
 These include: